PhotonEngine/photon.counterpublisher.cloudwatch/README.md

 1. Copy content of this repository to the root directory of your Photon Server SDK.
 Current tested version is v4-0-29-11263.
 2. Using Visual Studio, open "src-server\CounterPublisher.AWS.CloudWatch\CounterPublisher.AWS.CloudWatch.sln" solution and build project.
 3. Modify "deploy\CounterPublisher\bin\CounterPublisher.dll.config" with your own settings.
+An example can be found in this repository.
 4. Restart Photon Server.

 ![PhotonCountersOnCloudWatch](https://raw.githubusercontent.com/PhotonEngine/photon.counterpublisher.cloudwatch/master/PhotonCountersOnCloudWatch.PNG)